Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Introduction

 For the mean field game framework, we follow the standard paradigm of considering a representative agent with stochastic type vector.
 As a key technical contribution, we derive a representation of the average population wealth as a conditional expectation of the representative agent's wealth under any admissible strategy.
 We then construct a PRFPP and forward mean field equilibrium for the representative agent, and establish its uniqueness within the exponential family.
-The key step is to consider a fixed point problem for which we prove uniqueness and existence of a solution.
+The key step is to consider a fixed point problem for which we prove uniqueness and existence of the solution.
+We find that the equilibrium investment strategy can be decomposed into a classical Merton component and an additional component driven by relative performance concerns.
+The latter increases with the competition weight and vanishes when competition is absent.
+Moreover, the competition-induced component is always positive, implying that relative performance concerns encourage higher risky investment among agents with CARA preferences, in line with the findings of \cite{lacker2019mean}.
 We furthermore establish a connection between the multi-agent game and the mean field game.
 Our results show that an agent with relative performance concerns decreases her stock holdings when competitors are more risk-averse, less competitive, or when the bear market is more likely to occur.
 In our framework under the assumption that the market offers positive expected excess returns, and consistent with the existing literature, competition serves as a motivator that compels agents to augment their investments in the risky asset.

 Additionally, we investigate two specific cases of important market setups that yield more tractable and readily interpretable solutions.
 In the first scenario, all decision makers trade the same risky asset.
-In the second scenario, we investigate a situation where common noise, which influences the return distribution among stocks, is absent.
+In the second scenario, we investigate a situation where non-traded stochastic factor, which influences the return distribution among stocks, is absent.
 Lastly, we conduct a comprehensive numerical analysis to investigate the impact of investment characteristics, market features and asset correlations on investment policies, respectively.
+Consistent with \cite{lacker2019mean}, the equilibrium policy increases as other agents become less risk averse or more competitive on average, or as the average quality of other stocks improves.
+The effect of market skewness, however, is specific to our setting and has no counterpart in previous literature.

 Prior research on relative forward performance processes focused on continuous-time, Itô-diffusion settings, with constant market parameters.
 Herein, we allow for dynamic updating of random parameters, which enables the model to be adjusted on a period-by-period basis as the market evolves.
 Considering performance evaluation and trading at discrete times is of importance for investment practice.
 The predictability inherent in the discrete-time formulation facilitates a more intuitive evolution of the utility functions at two consecutive time points.